MicrosoftDocs/gestures-docs/unity-tutorials-introduction.md

     [!code-csharp[PrimitiveFactory](CodeSnippets\PrimitiveFactory.cs)]

-1. Run the application and use your mouse pointer to left-click anywhere within the scene frame.
+1. Play the scene and use your mouse pointer to left-click anywhere within the scene frame.
 Every click will instantiate a new randomly generated 3D-primitive:

     ![Ptimitives being generateded](Images\UnityObjectSpawn.png)